visit/galaxy-docs/_includes/basket.md

                 ]
             }
 ```
-It's there to help you decide how to configurate the product.
+It's there to help you decide how to configure the product.
 Cross reference this
 with the datatype the post takes, you can see that they are identical on some parts.
 The price on the outer section is there to tell that the price is valid for
 the entire configuration.
 The price in the config section is there to tell the price if it depends on the
 number of units for the specific price group.

-Basically, if the sub product is inlcuded as one per guest, that configuration
+Basically, if the sub product is included as one per guest, that configuration
 must be submitted for each guest, also the price is known at that time and presented
 on the outer section.